 Blue Boa Hancock is an off-meta Leader who fell in popularity after Doflamingo‘s rise.
+However, she’s still a fun Leader to pick up and is receiving support cards, giving her a boost to her strategy.
 Boa Hancock relies more on returning Characters and gaining value over the opponent.
 The longer the game takes, the more likely you’ll outvalue the opposing player and eventually win the field.

 Leader